rm2013/katacoda-scenarios/goto4/step6.md

 Userservice URL: https://[[HOST_SUBDOMAIN]]-31010-[[KATACODA_HOST]].environments.katacoda.com

 #### Signup a user
-1. Using the UI select Signup and sign up as a user with name username "regular"
+1. Using the UI select Signup

-2. Login with the username "regular"
+2. Login with the username

 3. Add some events